Introduction to Welding Processes

 Gas Metal Arc II

 Continued laboratory practice of Gas Metal Arc Welding (GMAW).
 Activities include fundamental applications on ferrous and non-ferrous metals in all positions using various modes of metal transfer and wire electrodes.
-(Formerly a combination of WEL125 and WEL126) 2 Credits (0 Lecture - 6 Lab) Corequisite(s): WEL120.
+2 Credits (0 Lecture - 6 Lab) Corequisite(s): WEL120.
 Spring Only.

 Gas Tungsten Arc II